Digging through my scrap wood collection, I came across some pieces of pegboard from our previous home that I had forgotten about.

 Here’s a picture of the tabletop corner once routed (looks very professional, doesn’t it?):

-Finally, I finished the folding workbench.
+Finally, I finished the DIY wall-mounted, folding workbench.
 Confident in its strength, Eileen and I both sat on it to prove that it was a sturdy design.
 The table did not even budge.

 Eileen has plans to paint the garage walls.
 She found two gallons of high-quality blue paint at the Restore.
 And, she has an idea to make the pegboard look nicer too.
 Stay tuned for an updated picture!